miniql/miniql/README.md

 - To be able to retreive aggregate and optimized data to the front end.
 - To be able to easily explore your data.
 - To not imposed unececssary structure or rules on your data!
+- Make the most of the backend capabilities (eg search and filtering capability in MongoDB).

 ## Features